 Wastewater Treatment Plant UpgradesNew solids handling equipment was installed to improve treatment, safety, and efficiency at our Wastewater Treatment Plant (WWTP) over the last few months.
 Wastewater flows include paper products, such as toilet paper, and other solid materials that we normally remove from the water prior to the biological treatment process.
 The WWTP Screening Upgrades included a new in-channel grinder at the headworks (where flows enter the to remove these solids and deposit them in a dumpster where they are then transported to the local landfill.
 A new air handler was also installed in the Screening Building to improve air quality and avoid equipment deterioration.

-Work has begun on one of the clarifiers, large basins used for treating water prior to discharge in the Kansas River.
-The concrete floor of the clarifier requires rehabilitation and we plan to overall the main drive that operates large rotating equipment within the clarifier.
-Painting of the metal structure components is also planned.
-The WWTP has two (2) clarifiers so operations are not impacted during this work.
-Estimated Project Cost is $80.000 - $100,000
+Work was also completed on one of the clarifiers, large basins used for treating water prior to discharge in the Kansas River.
+The concrete floor of the clarifier was refurbished, the steel structure was painted the main drive that operates large rotating equipment within the clarifier was rebuilt for preventative maintenance purposes.

 Total Project Cost for both PRV facilities = $125,000

-The Total Estimated Project cost is $800,000 to replace 3500 feet of pipe and the associated service lines to the meter service for each house, including new meter pits; new sidewalks, improved stormwater inlets and street repaving.
+The Total Estimated Project cost is $900,000 to replace 3500 feet of pipe and the associated service lines to the meter service for each house, including new meter pits, new sidewalks, improved stormwater inlets and street repaving.
 Once completed, this new construction will provide years of reliable water service for residents, safe walking, and good roads.
-Eventually, the entire area in this section of the City will have similar work completed to provide clean, safe drinking water walkable areas and safe, good roadways of the citizens of Bonner Springs.
+Eventually, the entire area in this section of the City will have similar work completed to provide clean, safe drinking water walk-able areas and safe, good roadways of the citizens of Bonner Springs.